Academic Building, Room 4260

 Mon-Thu, 8 a.m. to 9 p.m.

 Fri, 8 a.m. to 4 p.m.

 During this period, for all placement testing inquiries, please contact firstname.lastname@example.org

 The placement test can be waived for students having a college composition course and /or a college mathematics course from an accredited college with a final grade of C or better.
-Students can also waive the placement test with the appropriate SAT or ACT scores.
+Students can also waive the placement test with the appropriate SAT or ACT scores(see below for eligible scores).
 New students that are not eligible to waive the placement test are required to test for English composition, reading and mathematics.
 Test results indicate your current skills in these academic areas and will help you and your counselor plan your academic schedule, including any remedial courses that may be necessary.

 Before students can schedule placement examinations a Delaware County Community College application must be submitted.
 Students receive an admissions package shortly after applications are received that include important information about accessing the student communications portal delaGATE, and registering for placement tests.
 For questions about placement testing, contact Assessment Services at 610-359-5322.

 Placement test for English as a second language

 If you have indicated that you need instruction in English as a second language, an ESL placement test is recommended to accurately assess and determine the class placement that is most appropriate for you.
 To register for an ESL test, contact Assessment Services at 610-359-5322.
 TOEFL or IBT scores may be used to waive the ESL placement test and give eligibility to take the native English and reading placement test.
 Scores must be current within 5 years of the start of classes.
 Students must receive the following minimum scores: